-But he won’t stop there.
-Max will fight to ensure that teachers and public schools have the right kind of resources to prepare our kids for the challenges of the 21st century, so that all kids have a shot at good job opportunities with or without a college degree.
-And instead of saddling those who do choose to go to college with mountains of debt, Max will work to lower student loan interest rates to the same levels that bailed-out banks received at the height of the financial crisis.
+Max wants to ensure that teachers and public schools have the right kind of resources to prepare our kids for the challenges of the 21st century, so that all kids have a shot at good job opportunities with or without a college degree.
+And instead of saddling those who do choose to go to college with mountains of debt, Max is working to lower student loan interest rates to the same levels that bailed-out banks received at the height of the financial crisis.
 His ultimate goal: making college debt free.
 Plain and simple, Max believes the federal government should not be making a profit on educational loans.
 It’s unacceptable.